 What nationality are you?

-For those of you who wonder if I am Thai, Chinese, Japanese or Korean, I know my looks can be deceiving but let me tell you right now that I am 100% Thai.
-Even though my grandparents all came from China (there it is, the reason why I look this way), my parents and I were born in Thailand.
+For those of you who wonder if I am Thai, Chinese, Japanese or Korean, I know my looks can be deceiving but I am 100% Thai.
+Even though my grandparents all came from China (there it is, the reason why I look the way I look), my parents and I were born in Thailand.
 I grew up in Bangkok, the capital, and went to school there from kindergarten to college.
 So basically, I have lived in Thailand almost all my life.
 And naturally, Thai is my first and only native language.

 What was your field of study?